NikiPOU/jps-vs-a-star/docs/implementation_report.md

 ## Use of Large Language Models

-- This project used large langue models for help in formatting of .md files.
+- This project used large langue models for formatting guidance of .md files and documentation.

 ## Sources